 A pause is, by nature, time limited.
 We resume our activities, but we do so with increased presence and more ability to make choices.
-In the pause before sinking our teeth into a chocolate bar, for instance, we might recognize the excited tingle of anticipation, and perhaps a background cloud of guilt and self-judgment.
+In the pause before sinking our teeth into a chocolate bar and having to go to our dentist bronx ny after, for instance, we might recognize the excited tingle of anticipation, and perhaps a background cloud of guilt and self-judgment.
 We may then choose to eat the chocolate, fully savoring the taste sensations, or we might decide to skip the chocolate and instead go out for a run.
 When we pause, we don’t know what will happen next.
 But by disrupting our habitual behaviors, we open to the possibility of new and creative ways of responding to our wants and fears.

 Of course there are times when it is not appropriate to pause.
 If our child is running towards a busy street, we don’t pause.
 If someone is about to strike us, we don’t just stand there, resting in the moment—rather, we quickly find a way to defend ourselves.
 If we are about to miss a flight, we race toward the gate.
 But much of our driven pace and habitual controlling in daily life does not serve surviving, and certainly not thriving.
 It arises from a free-floating anxiety about something being wrong or not enough.
 Even when our fear arises in the face of actual failure, loss or even death, our instinctive tensing and striving are often ineffectual and unwise.